23004513/AOA-Java-M13/EX NO 3B - Rat in Maze - Backtracking .md

 ## Algorithm
-1. Start and read the maze, start point, and destination.
+1.Start and read the maze, start point, and destination.

 2.Initialize a visited matrix to track visited cells.